Canadian National 89

 Canadian National 89 is a E-10-a class "Mogul" type steam locomotive, built in February 1910 by the Canadian Locomotive Company (CLC) for the Grand Trunk Railway (GT).
 Originally number No. 1009, it was renumbered to No. 911 in 1919.
 It then came under Canadian National (CN) ownership in 1923 when the Grand Trunk merged.
 It was then renumbered again to No. 89 in 1951.
 Most of No. 89's early life is a mystery, but it spent the latter part of its working life in Quebec until retirement in 1958 and being stored in the deadline in Montreal.
-It was purchased by F. Nelson Blount in 1961, who sent it to operate on the Green Mountain Railroad (GMRC).
+It was purchased by F. Nelson Blount in 1961, who sent it to operate on the Green Mountain Railroad (GMRC) and later Steamtown, U.S.A..
 It was then purchased in 1972 by the Strasburg Rail Road (SRC) who were looking for an engine to pull the half-hour trains.
 As of 2025, it is in operation at the Strasburg Railroad.
+In November 2026, it will masquerade as Boston and Maine 1397 on November 9th and 10th, This would be the first time a Boston and Maine lettered locomotive has operated in 70 years.